 Saxenda works by reducing your appetite and making you feel fuller.
 You inject Saxenda under your skin using an injection pen.
-You can see how to inject it on the How to use Saxenda page.
+You can see how to inject it in the How to use your Saxenda pen video.

 Xenical is the branded version of Orlistat.
 These tablets both work in the same way — by blocking the absorption of some of the fat from your meal.
 Your body then gets rid of the fat through your stool.
 The medicines are best used alongside a lower fat healthy eating plan.
 Eating less fat at meal times while taking your treatment can help to reduce any potential side effects of the medicine.